brainglobe/brainglobe-registration/README.md

 4. Open the image you want to register in napari (a sample 2D image can be found by selecting `File > Open Sample > Sample Brain Slice`).
 5. Select the atlas you want to register to from the dropdown menu.
 ![brainglobe-registration-atlas-selection](./imgs/brainglobe_registration_atlas_selection.png)
 The atlas will appear in the napari viewer.
-Select the approximate `Z` slice of the atlas that you want to register to using the slider at the bottom of the napari viewer.
+Select the approximate `Z` slice of the atlas that you want to register to, using the slider at the bottom of the napari viewer.
 ![brainglobe-registration-atlas-selection](./imgs/brainglobe_registration_atlas_selection_2.png)
 6. Adjust the sample image to roughly match the atlas image.
-You can do this by adjusting X and Y translation as well as rotation around the centre of the image.
+You can do this by adjusting X and Y translation as well as rotating around the centre of the image.
 You can overlay the two images by toggling `Grid` mode in the napari viewer (Ctrl+G).
 You can then adjust the color map and opacity of the atlas image to make manual alignment easier.
 ![brainglobe-registration-overlay](./imgs/brainglobe_registration_overlay.png)